HD 207832: Planetary system

-In 2012, two planets, named HD 207832b and HD 207832c, were discovered by the radial velocity method on wide, eccentric orbits.
+In 2012, two planets, named HD 207832 b and HD 207832 c, were discovered by the radial velocity method on wide, eccentric orbits.
 The planetary system would remain stable even if the planetary orbits are coplanar.

 Although discovery of the inner planet was confirmed in 2018, the discovery of both planets was suspected to be a false positive in 2020, as newer radial velocity data do not support the existence of the planets.